This Easy Bruschetta Recipe is not only simple but incredibly delicious. Combining grilled crusty bread topped with fresh tomatoes, herbs, and oil.

 What breads work best for this?

 I tend to use a crustier rustic style of bread like sliced sourdough to grill up and serve alongside it.
-In traditional bruschetta that is the type of bread that is served.
-However, it is not going to ruin anything if you use a baguette or dare I say crostini’s for this recipe.
+Crostini also works great too.

 I have mentioned the importance of the bread being served for this but if you have leftover tomato topping there are several ways to use it up.

-- It works as an excellent topping for grilled or pan-seared chicken breast.
+- It works as an excellent topping for grilled meats like chicken or steak

 - Or tossed into a simple pasta.